 Critical thinking is a habit and a skill, something which, like the composing process, many of our students may have to learn and practice.
 Putting words on paper or preparing to address an audience helps students slow down and consider an issue in greater depth.
 It also demands that they express their views or opinions at some level.
 Even a plain explanation or review of the "facts" requires students select pertinent facts, organize them in a rhetorically effective way, and present them accurately.

-These skills are frequently viewed developmentally, usually according to Bloom's taxonomy, as follows:
+These skills are frequently viewed developmentally, usually according to Bloom's taxonomy

 - Knowing.
 Gathering and reporting information and displaying mastery of basic knowledge or course content.

 - Understanding.
 Using facts to predict, infer, order, compare.
 Using knowledge in different contexts.